HDFS - Human Development and Family Science

 HDFS 451 Trauma and Recovery: A Lifespan Perspective: 3 Credits (3 Lec)

-PREREQUISITE: HDFS 101IS, PSYX 100IS, or HDFS 359.
+PREREQUISITE: HDFS 359 or consent of instructor.
 (Sp) Introduction to the different types of trauma and sources of trauma across the lifespan.
 Students will explore the symptoms and consequences of trauma from developmental lifespan and Family Systems Theory perspectives.
 The course is designed to enhance students' knowledge and skills for working ethically and productively in non-clinical settings (e.g., community education, case management) with individuals who have experienced trauma

 HDFS 455R Program Planning and Administration in Family & Consumer Sciences: 3 Credits (3 Lec)